biolab/orange-docker/README.md

 ```
 docker build -t orangedocker:latest .
 ```

 Replace "pass" with your password.
 ```
 docker run --rm -p 6080:6080 orangedocker "pass"
 ```

+Navigate to `https://localhost:6080/vnc.html` or `https://{host_ip}:6080/vnc.html` if on the same network.
+Certificates for SSL/TLS encryption are currently self-signed which means the browser will not allow connections by default without you clicking through and accepting the pop-up.
+Once on the noVNC homepage click connect and input your password.
+On the left are also some useful settings such as "Local Scaling" to make the screen fit your browser.